grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 <a href="https://github.com/Fr0stbyteR/jspatcher"><img  width="70%" class="mx-auto d-block" src="img/jspatcher.png"></a>

 JSPatcher is a Visual Programming Language (VPL) in Max/PureData style on the web.
+Customized AudioWorklet DSPs can be written with Faust.

 ## [Gwion](https://github.com/Gwion/Gwion)